Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

 Soft Plastics

-Soft plastics require separate handling and are not suitable for co-mingled recycling.
+Soft plastics require separate handling and are not suitable for commingled recycling.

 Common examples include: